bjaegerthomas/Vehicle-Manipulator/README.md

   ![Vehicle towing capacity](./assets/capacity.png)

-  Once you have entered the towing capacity (a truck only option) you will then be offered the ability to perform actions on your created vehicle same as before.
+  Once you have entered the towing capacity (a truck only option) you will then be offered the ability to perform actions on your created vehicle.

   ![Vehicle creation complete](./assets/complete.png)